Chemistry

 In a conversation with the founder of Egret Bio, Phillipe Henry, and the founder of Lighthouse Genomics Timothy Harvey we were able to understand more about their project Alvarius Research.
 A project focused on conserving, decoding and editing the genome of the species as well as granting us the biosynthetic reproduction of toad cells.

-The future of 5-MeO-DMT, a conversation with Phillipe Henry and Timothy Harvey Read More »
+Understanding the future of 5-MeO-DMT with Phillipe Henry and Timothy Harvey Read More »

 Morning Glory, the ancient LSA experience